 Nicole then tried three IVFs, all of which were unsuccessful or ended in miscarriage.
 Afterward, she heard about our clinic on an infertility chat site and decided to attend.
 After treatment, her HSG test showed her fallopian tubes were clear!

 However, Nicole’s doctor encouraged her to undergo IVF.
-Nicole, concerned about her biological clock, she chose to undergo the procedure and told us, “At nine weeks, I discovered I had twins, but one passed away early in the pregnancy.”
+Nicole, concerned about her biological clock, chose to undergo the procedure and told us, “At nine weeks, I discovered I had twins, but one passed away early in the pregnancy.”
 Nicole later gave birth to her baby girl, Joy.

 Everyone was later surprised when Nicole became unexpectedly pregnant after the birth of Joy.
 Nicole exclaimed, “We didn’t try anything and we got pregnant!”
 Nicole’s tubes had indeed opened and she later gave birth to a little boy.